IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/communications/create-a-custom-connection-service.md

 title: Create a Custom Connection Service
 ---

-The IndiGO platform allows end-users to make phone calls using a Bluetooth-connected phone using the Bluetooth Hands Free Profile.
-IndiGO can be extended to support other communications services such as VOIP (Voice Over Internet Protocol) calling or integrate an SDK of an online conference calling or messaging service and make and receive calls using the existing communications framework for these new services.
+The TomTom IndiGO platform allows end-users to make phone calls using a Bluetooth-connected phone using the Bluetooth Hands Free Profile.
+TomTom IndiGO can be extended to support other communications services such as VOIP (Voice Over Internet Protocol) calling or integrate an SDK of an online conference calling or messaging service and make and receive calls using the existing communications framework for these new services.

 A [`ConnectionService`](https://developer.android.com/reference/android/telecom/ConnectionService)
 is a service used by Android to implement calling functionality, like phone calling or any VOIP